Déjà vu: Repeating Jimmy Carter’s Failed Economic Policies

-Joe Biden was first elected to public office in 1970, the same year Jimmy Carter was elected governor of Georgia.
-Two years later Biden became the Senator from Delaware and nobody worked harder to get Jimmy Carter elected president of the United States in 1976 than Joe Biden.
-Even after 4 years of failed policies, Biden went on national TV during the 1980 presidential election to praise Carter.
-Nevertheless, Carter had failed the American people so badly that Ronald Reagan defeated Carter in a landslide victory, carrying 41 of the 50 states.
+Joe Biden first entered public office in 1970, the same year Jimmy Carter was elected governor of Georgia.
+Just two years later, Biden became the Senator from Delaware, and throughout Carter’s 1976 presidential campaign, few worked harder on his behalf than Biden himself.
+Even after four years marked by failed policies, Biden went on national television during the 1980 presidential election to publicly praise Carter.
+Yet, despite Biden’s loyalty, Carter’s presidency ended in a resounding defeat, with Ronald Reagan winning in a landslide that carried 41 of the 50 states.

 Historically, we know when more money is printed or injected into the economy, prices rise on goods and services.
 This is exactly what happened under the Carter administration when inflation rose to 11.3% and averaged 7.1% throughout his presidency.
 Not only did prices rise, but unemployment rose to 6%, creating a new and confusing situation which had never been observed before.
 It was called stagflation.
 This is when inflation and unemployment occur at high levels at the same time.
 Naturally, Carter and Biden belittled and attacked Reagan’s supply-side, tax cutting economic plan throughout the 1980 presidential election.
 But the American people were sick and tired of Carter’s failed economic policies and the rest is history.
 Reagan won the election and restored the American economy.
 Reagan restored the economy so well that in 1984 he carried 49 of the 50 states, and all but 13 of the 538 electoral college votes were cast in his favor.